 TGah Editor: Change the paragraphs below as follows (#6094, 6096, 6131):

 The Listen Interval field is used to indicate to the AP how often an S1G STA with dot11NonTIMModeActivated equal to false or a non-S1G STA in power save mode wakes to listen to Beacon frames.
 It is also used to indicate to an AP the duration during which an S1G STA with dot11NonTIMModeActivated equal to true is required to transmit at least one frame that is addressed to the associated AP.
-The value of this parameter is the Listen Interval parameter of the MLME-ASSOCIATE.request or MLME-REASSOCIATE.request used by MLME primitives is determined from the Listen Interval field as described in this subclause and is expressed in units of (short) Bbeacon Iinterval.
+The value of this parameter is the Listen Interval parameter of the MLME-ASSOCIATE.request or MLME-REASSOCIATE.request used by MLME primitives is determined from the Listen Interval field as described in this subclause and is expressed in units of Bbeacon Iinterval if dot11ShortBeaconInterval is false and in units of short beacon interval if dot11ShortBeaconInterval is true (see 10.1.3.10.2).
 The length of the Listen Interval field is 2 octets.
 The Listen Interval field is illustrated in Figure 8-68 (Listen Interval field).

 8.4.2.6 TIM element